 Did you know that the American Academy of Pediatric Dentistry advises parents take children to a dentist before their first birthday?
 This fact becomes less surprising once you realize more than 25% of children have developed at least one cavity before turning a mere four years old.
-Thus, it’s essential to start a dental routine as early as possible!
+Thus, it’s essential for your child’s first dental visit to start a dental routine as early as possible!

 Once you’ve scheduled an appointment with your Tampa dentist, there are few ways you can prepare for your child’s first trip to the dental office.
 First, ask the office to email you any required forms and fill them out ahead of time.
 Secondly, expand your own knowledge of oral health problems.
 Our dental blog covers many vital dental topics.
 Third, set yourself up for success by reading and using the following advice.

 The first piece of advice is to allow yourself to focus your attention on the dental visit by leaving any other small children at home.
 Also, consider bringing another adult along to provide assistance during the appointment.
 Some infants may enjoy the attention of a dental examination, but others may become fussy.
 It’s always a good idea to come prepared with baby snacks and diapers.
 Including a familiar toy or blanket can further help your child understand the dental office as a safe place.

 Although your child’s first dental visit is often about education rather than treatment, it does include an examination.
 You will sit in a chair across from your dentist with your child facing you and sitting in your lap.
 As your child’s head is eased back into the dentist’s lap, he or she should still be able to see you while allowing the dentist a clear view to do his work.